 Stretching 200 km from Kingston to Ottawa, this impressive engineering feat has been designated a UNESCO World Heritage Site and is the world’s largest skating rink.

-The rink is free to use and is usually open from January to early March, depending on the weather.
+The rink is usually open from January to early March, depending on the weather.

-Ottawa is also home to Winterlude, a two-week-long festival of winter activities like ice carving competitions, ice skating, and dance parties.
-The 2022 event is scheduled for Feb 4th-21nd.
+Ottawa is also home to Winterlude, a two-week-long festival of winter activities in February that showcases the country’s cultural and culinary talents.

 Next up on the list of the best places to visit in Ontario this winter is Kingston, a stunning city located directly on Lake Ontario that’s most well known for its spectacular sights and wintery scenes.
 It’s also the gateway to the thousand islands, a beautiful national park with more than 1,800 islands along the St. Lawrence River.